abbr/BillEase/README.md

   * Quantity - consumption data.
 UOM should match that of rate referenced
   * Cycle - the  start of billing cycle.
 The first day of current month is populated by default.
   * Amount - used to override calculated amount.
 This column is useful to post one-off type of charges or credits.
 When this column is populated, *Quantity* doesn't need to be populated.
 Even if *Quantity* is populated, the quantity will not be used.
-  * Service Start - optional start date of the service
-  * Service End - optional end date of the service
   * Fixed Consumption Ref - if the consumption item is auto-populated from *Fixed Consumptions* by *Invoice Run.exe*, this hidden field contains a reference to the corrseponding fixed consumption item.

 Consumption items are modifiable by users with *Contribute* permission of the list prior to the closing date of billing cycle and read-only thereafter.
 Consumption items are also modifiable by administrators any time.
 Deleting a consumption item of a closed billing cycle is disallowed unless the corresponding charge item is deleted.